Darwin Shiplift Project

 Darwin Harbour is the only functional deep-water harbour in northern Australia.
 Without this facility, large vessels would need to travel 10 days or more to be serviced elsewhere.

-NAIF’s value is to provide longer-term funding and flexibility around the drawdown and repayment structure of the project.
+NAIF’s value is to provide longer-term funding and flexibility around the draw down and repayment structure of the project.

-Public Impact
+Public Benefit

 NAIF’s investment is forecast to deliver economic diversification, job creation, new roles for highly skilled workers and new opportunities for NT businesses.